Threshold corrections to the MSSM finite-temperature Higgs potential: Thermal evolution and the critical temperature

+The condition $v_c/T_c>$1 \cite{first_criteria}, necessary to avoid sphaleron transitions which erase the baryon asymmetry initially generated at the electroweak phase transition, can be respected in a rather extensive regions of the ($A$,$\mu$) plane.
+The contours of $v_c/T_c>$1 in the ($A$,$\mu$) plane (see Fig.\ref{vctcplot}) separate the regions not only around the origin ($A$,$\mu$)=(0,0), but also the areas with ($A$,$\mu$) of the order of 1 TeV, where the quartic term $\lambda(\theta)$ changes sign crossing zero along the flat direction (\ref{flat1}).

-If we choose the set (B) for the squark mass parameters $m_Q$, $m_U$ and $m_D$, corresponding to the case of light sbottom and relatively heavy stop, then the factor $\lambda_2$ is always positive in the broad range of temperatures from a few to a several thousands of GeV, the surface of stationary points is always a saddle, so the potential does not have a stable minimum at the origin $v_1=v_2=$0.
+If the set (B) is chosen for the squark mass parameters $m_Q$, $m_U$ and $m_D$, corresponding to the case of light sbottom and relatively heavy stop, then the factor $\lambda_2$ is always positive in the broad range of temperatures from a few to a several thousands of GeV, the surface of stationary points is always a saddle, so the potential does not have a stable minimum at the origin $v_1=v_2=$0.

 For the general case of nonzero $\lambda_6$ and $\lambda_7$ defined by Eqs.(\ref{eq:lambda6}) and (\ref{eq:lambda7}) the effective potential $U_{eff}(v_1,v_2)=-(\lambda_1 v_1^4 + \lambda_2 v_2^4 + \lambda_{345} v_1^2 v_2^2+2\lambda_6 v^3_1 v_2+2\lambda_7 v_1 v^3_2)/4$ always demonstrates a saddle configuration for the surface of stationary points, which slopes become steeper with an increase of the temperature.
 Typical shape of $U_{eff}(v_1,v_2)$ is shown in Fig.\ref{Ueff67nonzero}. \unitlength 1.00cm